garyongguanjie/youtube_comments_sentiment_emotion/index.md

 | time for the ministers to cut pay.
 4G leaders make a mess, refused to apologies for their mistakes and blame us.
 Paid so well doing a roaring business themselves and still got face to take such high salaries.
 Vietnam did better than us.
 0 fatalities. less than 10% got infected.
 We your citizens who are paying you are not dumbass.
 You guys better buckle up or be shipped (sheep) out | negative | sadness |
 | Thank you Singapore!
 It is proud to be a Singaporean | positive | hapiness |

-Next I plot the data into a pie chart.
+Next I plot the data into a pie chart to see the general sentiments and emotions of the public.

 ![sentiment_image](sentiment.png)